 |If applying for an add-on certification program, provide proof of Pennsylvania teaching certificates.
 A teaching license is not required|

 |Students who hold a B.A. or B.S. degree in Education and are seeking an initial teaching certification (Instructional I) must submit passing scores from a provider of one of the approved basic skills assessment tests: PAPA, CORE, SAT, or ACT|

 |Two letters of recommendation|

 |$0 application fee|

 You can transfer up to six credits to meet part of the Master of Education foundation course requirements.
 However, this program does not accept transfer credits for the ABA concentration courses.
 We welcome applications all year, and you can begin classes in the spring, summer, or fall.

-In addition to offering a flexible online format, Arcadia’s ABA program is cost-effective.
-You will accrue 30 credit hours to attain your M.Ed. degree, with a cost per credit of $720 and total tuition of $21,600.
+In a flexible online format, you will accrue 30 credit hours to attain your ABA M.Ed. degree.
+The program’s cost per credit for the current school year is $735 and is subject to change.

 Be sure to explore your financial aid options if you need assistance funding your online ABA program.
 Arcadia University is also a Military Friendly® School, striving to offer quality and cost-effective education for military service members and veterans.

 Arcadia’s online Master of Education in Applied Behavior Analysis program equips you with the expertise to assess behavior and lead evidence-based interventions.
 Our expert faculty members will help you understand the clinical applications of research, preparing you to become an ethical instructor or clinician after acquiring your M.Ed. degree.

 - Expand previous knowledge of the scientific study of principles of learning and behavior.